sagemath/trac_to_gh/Issue 203.md

 # Issue 203: more elliptic curve n*P problems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/203

 Original creator: was